Blaine Robison, M.A.

 ● The Court of Three found in villages or small towns decided monetary and personal injury cases, as well as certain crimes, such as theft, assault, rape, seduction and libel.
 Yeshua no doubt referred to this court in Matthew 5:22, “But I say to you that everyone who is angry with his brother shall be guilty before the court.”
 The mention of “court” in this verse is Grk. tē krisei (lit. “the judgment”), and probably is a short form of Beth din (“house of judgment).

 ● The Court of Twenty-Three (also called the Small Sanhedrin) was found in towns of at least 230 population based on the principal of one ruler for ten people and handled civil, religious and criminal cases, including capital cases requiring the death penalty.
-Two Courts of Twenty-Three convened in the Jerusalem Temple, one in the east gate of the Court of the Women and one in the Court of the Israelites (Sanh.
+Two Courts of Twenty-Three convened in the Jerusalem Temple, one at the entrance to the Temple mount and and one at the entrance to the Court of the Israelites (Sanh.
 10:4; 88b) Yeshua alluded to this court in Matthew 5:21, “You have heard that the ancients were told, ‘YOU SHALL NOT COMMIT MURDER' and `Whoever commits murder shall be liable to the court (Grk. tē krisei, lit. “the judgment”).
 As in the previous paragraph the noun “judgment” probably is a short form of Beth din and the crime of murder falls within the jurisdiction of the Beth din of Twenty-three.

 ● The Court of Seventy-One (also known as the Great Sanhedrin), located in Jerusalem, dealt with religious controversies, such as interpretation of Torah and Temple ritual (which the Sadducees and Pharisees often differed over), oversaw drawing up the calendar and preparation of Torah Scrolls for the king and the Temple.
 The Great Sanhedrin was the final authority on Jewish law.
 The Sanhedrin heard appeals from the lower courts and also judged accused lawbreakers.
 The Court of Seventy-One was the only court that could hear a case involving a tribe, a false prophet and a high priest.
 This court also had to give approval for a declaration of war.
 Lastly, no addition to the city of Jerusalem or the Temple court-yards could be sanctioned without this court's approval (Sanh.
 1:1).